michaellihs/dotfiles/README.md

 My Dotfiles
 ===========

 This repository contains the configuration of my workstation.
-It is inspired by the [Christian's Dotfiles repository on GitHub](https://github.com/ctrabold/dotfiles) and I mainly kicked out things that I either don't use at the moment or didn't understand :)
+It is inspired by [Christian's Dotfiles repository on GitHub](https://github.com/ctrabold/dotfiles) and I mainly kicked out things that I either don't use at the moment or didn't understand :)

 **This setup currently only works on Mac!!!**